We are looking forward to working with your child.

 Another program we use to enhance our math curriculum is Stand-Out Math.
 This program uses chants and songs to help children remember math concepts and vocabulary.

-We will be practicing math facts in the classroom and using Math Facts In a Flash in the computer lab to increase student speed.
-We will provide resources to help with practice at home.
+We will be practicing math facts in the classroom.
 Math facts should be reviewed for a few minutes each night as part of your child's homework.
 Children need to develop a strong number sense in math and flashcards help them remember how numbers can be combined in different ways.

 We will be using the following units of study to learn scientific methods and address state and district science standards: